cisco/mindmeld/source/userguide/deep_neural_nets.rst

  - couples the forget and input gates of the LSTM using a peephole connection, to improve overall accuracies on downstream NLP tasks
  - feeds the output of the LSTM into a `linear chain Conditional Random Field <https://en.wikipedia.org/wiki/Conditional_random_field>`_ (CRF) or `Softmax layer <https://en.wikipedia.org/wiki/Softmax_function>`_  which labels the target word as a particular entity

-Following are the different optional params that are configurable with the ``'lstm'`` classifier type.
+The following are the different optional params that are configurable with the ``'lstm'`` classifier type.
 Unlike other classifier types, this classifier type **does not** share any common additional configurable params.

 +-----------------------------------------+------------------------------------------------------------------------------------------------+